Omni-guides/Wabbajack-Modlist-Linux/README.md

 Copy the modlist directory from Windows into this new directory (/home/omni/Skyrim/Skyrim-Septimus3)

-ENB will not work under Linux, so I went into the Septimus 3 directory and renamed the d2d11.dll file to stop END loading on game start.
+ENB will not work under Linux, so I went into the Septimus 3 directory and renamed the d2d11.dll file to stop ENB loading when Skyrim is launched.

-Next we need a nifty little program called steam-redirect, which can be found on the same github page as the more general Linux Mod Organizer 2 installation.
+Next we need a nifty little program called steam-redirect, which can be found on the same github page as the more general [Linux Mod Organizer 2 installation](https://github.com/rockerbacon/modorganizer2-linux-installer).
 I chose to build from source.

 Following the few steps outlined for [steam-redirector](https://github.com/rockerbacon/modorganizer2-linux-installer/tree/master/steam-redirector), you need to have the following packages installed to build the steam-redirector binary:

 ```
 Fedora: sudo dnf install gcc make mingw64-gcc mingw64-winpthreads-static

-Arch: sudo pacman -S gcc make mingw-w64-gcc mingw-w64-winpthreads
+Arch (Deck?): sudo pacman -S gcc make mingw-w64-gcc mingw-w64-winpthreads
 ```

 Next, I made a directory to temporarily host the files, downloaded the source of the MO2 Linux installer, and extracted it: